siddhesh/find-unicode-control/README.md

 # find-unicode-control

-This script looks for non-printable unicode characters in all text files in a source tree.
+These scripts look for non-printable unicode characters in all text files in a source tree.  `find_unicode_control2.py` should work with python2 as well as python3 and not require any dependencies.  `find_unicode_control.py` is python3-only and depends on `python-magic`.
+They should be functionally the same and `find_unicode_control.py` could eventually get disposed.

 ```
 usage: find_unicode_control2.py [-h] [-p {all,bidi}] [-v] [-c CONFIG] path [path ...]